Alan H. Shaw: East Palestine derailment

-He has drawn attention in the wake of February 3, 2023, East Palestine railroad derailment of a 150 car train and chemical leakage in East Palestine, Ohio.
-He visited the community in the week following the accident, and he followed this with a public letter to the community, which began, "We will not walk away, East Palestine."
+He has drawn attention in the wake of the February 3, 2023 East Palestine railroad derailment of a 150-car train and chemical leakage in East Palestine, Ohio.
+He visited the community in the week following the accident.
+He followed this with a public letter to the community, which began, "We will not walk away, East Palestine."
 On a second visit he met with the city's Mayor Trent Conaway, Congressman Bill Johnson, Fire Chief Keith Drabick, and first responders.
 On February 22, 2023, he appeared at a town hall on CNN hosted by Jake Tapper.
-In the town hall, he apologized to East Palestine residents, "I'm terribly sorry for what has happened to your community."
+In the town hall, he apologized to East Palestine residents, saying, "I'm terribly sorry for what has happened to your community."
 He added, "I want you to know that Norfolk Southern is here, and we're going to stay here.
 And we're going to make this right."